juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-4-implications/ideas-in-horn-playing/_index.md

 ## Challenges

 Discussing ideas is difficult.
 In horn pedagogy we have a rather limited number of concepts that we tend to load with a lot of different meanings.
 Those meanings sometimes conflict.

+## Proper technique
+Harnum: the Practice of Practice p.199 (bottom)